Skip to main content

 Overview

-Goose (Block’s autonomous developer agent) now supports direct remote HTTP endpoints for connecting to Civic Nexus MCP servers with full OAuth2 support.
+Goose (Block’s autonomous developer agent) now supports direct remote HTTP endpoints for connecting to Civic MCP servers with full OAuth2 support.

 Prerequisites